Sighery/terraform-provider-njalla/README.md

 ## Installing

-Currently this provider isn't available in any distribution.
-You'll have to build and install from source.
+Currently this provider isn't available in any distribution's repositories.

 ### Source